Wallachen: Raising the game value

 Before the end of the first round, players may raise the game value by announcing Kontra or Re.
 Each Kontra or Re doubles the stakes.
 For Bettel and Mord there is a higher pre-agreed tariff.

 Playing

 Once the declarer has decided whether to play the announced game or switch to Bettel or Mord, he discards two unwanted cards to the start and leads to the first trick.
 The soloist always leads, regardless of his position with respect to the dealer.
-The led card determines the trump suit.
-The two defenders must play a trump if they have one.
-Generally Farbzwang applies, i.e. the led suit must be followed.
-In addition, players must try to win the trick if possible, either with a trump or with a suit card; this is called Stichzwang.
+The led card determines the trump suit and so the two defenders must play a trump if they have one.
+Players must follow suit and must play a higher card, if able.
+If unable to follow they must trump and overtrump if possible.
 Whoever wins the trick leads to the next trick.
 Players may ask to see the last trick taken by their opponent(s).

 In some places, the defenders may indicate a blank card by tapping clearly audibly on the table when discarding the only or last remaining card of a suit.